eamonoreilly/AzureFunctions/PowerShell/StartStopVMOnTimer/README.md

 #$TagName = "AutomaticallyStart"
 ```

 Modify the start and stop time in the function.json file.
 They are currently set to 8am and 8pm UTC.
+You can change the timezone by modifying the application setting WEBSITE_TIME_ZONE.
+You can also pass in a parameter 'timezone' to the above [ARM template](https://raw.githubusercontent.com/eamonoreilly/AzureFunctions/master/PowerShell/ConsumptionAppWithTemplate/azuredeploy.json) that was used to create the function application if you want a different timezone so that daylight savings time will be honored.

 ```json
 {